 A few instances of home repairs as per the TaxSlayer team are “fixing a leaking faucet, broken window panes, replacing a few broken roof shingles, replacing broken hardware, and fixing a hole in the carpet.”

-List of Home Repairs That Are Tax deductible
+List Of Home Repairs That Are Tax deductible

 If you have made some home improvements, you need to know about claiming credits or tax reductions.
 And, here is a list of home repairs that answers you best for – are home repairs tax deductible?